devsu/condor-jwt/README.md

 ## How to use

-The JWT authentication middleware authenticates callers using a JWT token.
+The JWT middleware decodes and verifies a JsonWebToken passed in the `authorization` header.
 If the token is valid, `context.token` (by default) will be set with the JSON object decoded to be used by later middleware for authorization and access control.

 ```js
 const Condor = require('condor-framework');